orionnelson/Wff-Calculator/README.md

 Why does the output contain ¬12  in the index number of called operations?
     * If the number is greater then four digits the negation is carried over to save space say you were to write this out by hand.

-Why does the program keep crashing?
-The program Is made for wff and if your entry was not a wff I did not include a Try Catch block.

 Examples of WFF:
 *(((pΛ((¬p)νq))Λ(s→r))Λ((¬s)→s))